-NERC's GridEx exercise is an opportunity for utilities to train how they would respond to and recover from simulated coordinated cyber and physical security threats and incidents, strengthen their crisis communications relationships, and provide input for lessons learned.
+NERC's GridEx exercise is an opportunity for utilities to train how they would respond to and recover from simulated coordinated cyber and physical security threats and incidents, strengthen their crisis communications relationships, and provide in put for lessons learned.
 The first exercise facilitated by NERC took place in November 2011.
-The fourth exercise, GridEx IV, was held in November 2017 and had more than 6,500 participants representing 450 organizations.
-GridEx V, held in November 2019, had more than 7,000 participants from 526 organizations.76
+The fifth exercise, GridEx V, was held in November 2019 and had more than 7,000 participants representing 526 organizations.
+The most recent GridEx simulation, GridEx VI, was held in November 2021.

-1.4.10.
+1.4.15.
 Western Electricity Coordinating Council

 The Western Electricity Coordinating Council (WECC) is the regional entity that monitors and enforces reliability standards in the Western Interconnection subject to oversight by NERC and FERC.
 These reliability standards apply to electric utilities and other entities that own or operate generation, transmission, or other facilities in the bulk electric system.
-WECC promotes reliability in the Western Interconnection by serving as a central repository of data and other technical metrics about the grid.77
+WECC promotes reliability in the Western Interconnection by serving as a central repository of data and other technical metrics about the grid.82

-1.4.11.
+1.4.16.
 RC West

 A Reliability Coordinator (RC) coordinates with electric utilities and transmission operators to ensure the bulk electric system is operated within specified limits and that system conditions are stable across the area.
-RC West is currently the RC for 42 entities in the Western Interconnection, overseeing 87% of the load in the western United States.78
+RC West is currently the RC for 42 entities in the Western Interconnection, overseeing 87% of the load in the western United States.83